Stay in the Present. Tomorrow does not exist yet.

 We discourage the use of soaps on NoTraces tours because of their negative impact on waterways.
 There will be plenty of opportunities to swim and rinse-off as we travel throughout the day.
 Biodegradable soaps may be used well away from any water source (at least 50m).
 When we arrive at camp, the guide will designate areas for swimming and clothes rinsing to avoid contaminating drinking water.

 Use toothpaste sparingly and brush your teeth well away from any water source and cover your spit.
 Definitely never use it directly in creeks and rivers as it can harm wildlife and contaminate drinking water.

-Check this link for more info: CLICK HERE
+Check this link for more info on different types of sunscreen.

 Mosquito repellent is also toxic to the environment.
 Definitely no application prior to swimming and we ask you to apply this product away from others and encourage using natural or low-toxicity products.